-Work with rational number systems, and specifically fractions, forms the cornerstone of mathematics instruction in the middle grades for all learners (CCSS, 2010; NCTM, 2006; NMAP, 2008) including those at-risk for or with mathematics learning disabilities (MLD) (Gersten et al., 2009).
+Work with rational number systems, and specifically fractions, forms the cornerstone of mathematics instruction in the middle grades for all learners (Common Core State Standards Initiative [CCSS], 2010; National Council of Teachers of Mathematics [NCTM], 2006; National Mathematics Advisory Panel [NMAP], 2008) including those at risk for or with mathematics learning disabilities (MLDs; Gersten et al., 2009).
 Increasingly standards have extended work with fraction concepts to the early elementary grades by leveraging students' initial interest in sharing and proportionality (Siegler et al., 2010) through understanding fractions as numbers, equivalence of fractions, and conceptual understanding of and procedural fluency with fraction operations (CCSS, 2010).
-This initial conceptual understanding and later work with fractions is associated with future performance in mathematics (Siegler et al., 2012) and students who fail to gain a firm understanding of fractions are at risk for later failure and potential access to more complex mathematics (Jordan et al., 2013).
+This initial conceptual understanding and later work with fractions is associated with future performance in mathematics (Siegler et al., 2012), and students who fail to gain a firm understanding of fractions are at risk for later failure and potential access to more complex mathematics (Jordan et al., 2013).
 As such, a central argument for the importance of developing and building fraction understanding is the link to algebra with fluency with fractions serving as one of the three foundational areas for algebra success (NMAP, 2008).
-Fluency of fractions was noted as the most critical of the three foundational areas and that an increased focus on the teaching of fractions "must be acknowledged as critically important and improved before an increase in student achievement in Algebra can be expected" (3-xiv).
+Fluency of fractions was noted as the most critical of the three foundational areas and that an increased focus on the teaching of fractions "must be acknowledged as critically important and improved before an increase in student achievement in Algebra can be expected" (NMAP, 2008, p.
+18).